 Here are 9 coconut flour cookies from my blog and some of my other favorite bloggers.
 I know what you are probably thinking – another post about coconut flour?
 Does she eat anything else?
 The answer is yes, I do eat a variety of foods, but currently, I incorporate a lot of coconut (in all forms) into my diet.

 I’m definitely not the only one who loves coconut.
 More and more people are using it as a substitute for all-purpose flour to make foods Paleo or just because they love the flavor.
-Either way, I hope you will enjoy some of these coconut flour cookies recipes.
+Either way, I hope you will enjoy some of these cookie recipes.

 All of these cookies recipes are gluten-free.
-Some of these are Coconut Flour chocolate chip cookies.
+Some of these are for chocolate chip cookies.
 Some of these recipes have a lot of flour and some don’t have so much, but they all have coconut flour and are all Paleo.
 Some of them are even gluten-free, which means they don’t have any grains or dairy.